pcarion/vscode-logerrorcode/README.md

-# logerrorcode vscode extension
+# Functionality

-This extension for Visual Studio Code allows you to easily insert into your code a log error statement with a unique number, making it easy to find the location of an error in production.
+This extension for [Visual Studio Code]((https://github.com/Microsoft/vscode)) allows you to easily insert into your code a log error statement with a unique number, making it easy to find the location of an error in production.

 Why?